-Smoking and neurosurgical outcomesJune 18th, 2013 in Surgery /
+Smoking and neurosurgical outcomesJune 18, 2013 in Medicine & Health / Surgery

 The effects of long-term cigarette smoking on morbidity and mortality have long been known.
 In a more immediate sense, smoking in the days and weeks before surgery can lead to morbidity and complications for many surgical procedures.
 In this review, researchers from the University of California San Francisco and Yale University examined the surgical literature and, specifically, the neurosurgical literature to characterize the impact of active smoking on neurosurgical outcomes.
 They found strong evidence for the association between smoking and perioperative complications throughout the surgical literature.
 A small number of published reports specifically focus on neurosurgical procedures.
 On the basis of their findings—higher rates of intraoperative blood loss, greater need for intraoperative transfusions, higher rates of postoperative complications, and, in some patients with cranial cancer, shorter survival times—the researchers conclude that there are strong reasons for neurosurgeons to urge their patients to quit smoking prior to surgery and to encourage nationwide efforts to promote smoking cessation before surgical procedures.